aditya123473892/wagtail/Managing-Wagtail-translations.md

 Steps for syncing translations for the Wagtail backend between Transifex and the Wagtail codebase.

+This document is for Wagtail core developers.
+If you are looking to contribute to Wagtail's translations, use Transifex: https://www.transifex.com/projects/p/wagtail/

 # Transifex setup

     pip install transifex-client